khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Validation

 Validation should be shown inline and can happen in real-time or on form submission.
-Live validation should confirm correct content or assist a user to input the correct information to prevent them from attempting to submit the form with possibly incorrect information.
-Live validation might be front-end-only, but a user has no way of knowing that.
+Real-time validation should confirm correct content or assist a user to input the correct information to prevent them from attempting to submit the form with possibly incorrect information.
+Real-time validation might be front-end-only, but a user has no way of knowing that.
 Validation should always be visible and not placed in a tooltip.
-See also the [submit form buttons section](#submit-form-buttons) below.
+See also [submit form buttons](#submit-form-buttons) below.

 #### Errors